Brian Hoyer: 2010 season

 Hoyer entered the 2010 preseason as Brady's only backup.
-During the preseason, Hoyer completed 32-of-57 passes for 471 yards and three touchdowns, with one interception and four sacks.
-He saw his first action of the regular season late in a 34–14 loss to the Cleveland Browns, throwing his first NFL interception.
+During the preseason, Hoyer completed 32-of-57 passes for 471 yards, three touchdowns, and one interception.

+Hoyer saw his first action of the regular season late in a 34–14 loss to the Cleveland Browns, throwing his first NFL interception.
 In Week 17, against the Miami Dolphins, he threw a 42-yard touchdown pass to wide receiver Brandon Tate for his first NFL touchdown pass.

 2011 season

 Although the Patriots drafted quarterback Ryan Mallett in the draft over the summer, Hoyer retained his role as Brady's primary backup.

 Hoyer saw only limited action during the 2011 season; his only pass attempt was the Patriots' final attempt of the 2011 regular season.
 The pass, which head coach Bill Belichick asked offensive coordinator Bill O'Brien to call, was a 22-yard pass to tight end Rob Gronkowski to give Gronkowski the NFL record for receiving yards in a season by a tight end.
 In the playoffs, the Patriots defeated the Denver Broncos in the Divisional Round and the Baltimore Ravens in the AFC Championship Game to reach Super Bowl XLVI.
 The Patriots went on to lose 21–17 to the Giants.

-On August 31, 2012, during final cuts, Hoyer was released by the Patriots.
+On August 31, 2012, Hoyer was released by the Patriots during final cuts.
 He practiced with Saint Ignatius players while hoping for another team to sign him.

 Pittsburgh Steelers

 On November 20, 2012, Hoyer signed with the Pittsburgh Steelers after injuries to starting quarterback Ben Roethlisberger and backup Byron Leftwich within a week of each other.
-Hoyer served as the backup to Charlie Batch in Weeks 12 and 13 against the Browns and Ravens respectively.
-He was released by the team on December 8, 2012.
-As of 2023, the Steelers are Hoyer's only team that did not start him.
+He served as the backup to Charlie Batch in Weeks 12 and 13 against the Browns and Ravens respectively.
+Hoyer was released on December 8.
+The Steelers are Hoyer's only NFL team that he did not start for.

 Arizona Cardinals

-Hoyer was claimed on waivers by the Arizona Cardinals on December 10.
-He replaced Ryan Lindley in Week 16 against the Chicago Bears, and completed 11-of-19 passes for 105 yards and an interception.
-On December 26, Cardinals head coach Ken Whisenhunt announced that Hoyer would start the season finale against the San Francisco 49ers, making him the fourth starting quarterback for the Cardinals that season.
-He finished the 27–13 loss 19-of-34 for 225 passing yards, a touchdown, and an interception.
-On May 12, 2013, Hoyer was released by the Cardinals.
+Hoyer was claimed off waivers by the Arizona Cardinals on December 10, 2012.
+He replaced Ryan Lindley in Week 16 against the Chicago Bears and completed 11-of-19 passes for 105 yards and an interception.
+On December 26, Cardinals head coach Ken Whisenhunt announced that Hoyer would start in the season finale against the San Francisco 49ers, making him the fourth starting quarterback for the Cardinals that season.
+Hoyer finished the 27–13 loss completing 19-of-34 passes for 225 yards, a touchdown, and an interception.

+On May 12, 2013, Hoyer was released.